Nice to meet you.

 What is an asset manager?

 An asset manager is someone who manages a specific group of assets.
-The asset manager’s goal is simple: to save money through tracking assets and bring more organization to reduce waste.
+The asset manager’s goal is simple: to save money through tracking assets and bringing more organization to reduce waste.
 An asset manager is responsible for developing and executing an asset management strategy, ultimately managing the assets entrusted to them.

 Traditionally, businesses have outsourced asset management to asset management companies who act as fiduciaries.
 However, there has been a slow and steady shift toward in-house asset management with the help of asset managers.